 Discovering Criminal Records

-The U. S. government uses several techniques to reveal an applicant’s criminal record based upon the place of how an applicant resides in the U.S. either through adjustment of status or he/she resides in another country and applies through consular processing.
+The U. S. government uses several techniques to reveal an applicant’s criminal record based upon the place where an applicant resides in the U.S. either through adjustment of status or he/she resides in another country and applies through consular processing.

 1. Biometrics Appointment